 If you’re a current or prospective member, take a look around.
 Our Events are posted on the side of the Home screen; we hope to see you at an upcoming function.
 Hopefully you’ll find information throughout the site that is useful to help you meet both your professional and personal goals.

-If you are an affiliate or a company or individual interested in affiliate membership, please see the “Affiliates” tab for information concerning the benefits of affiliate membership and the process to become an affiliate member.
+If you are an allied professional or a company or individual interested in allied membership, please see the “Allied Member” tab for information concerning the benefits of allied membership and the process to become an allied member.

 Finally, if you’re visiting as a client or member of the public who is interested in learning more about the profession or getting in touch with some of our members, please feel free to look around.
 Our member directory is a great resource for finding contact information for our talented and interesting members.
 Check out the “Client Center” for information on how to hire an architect, or the “Awards” section to be inspired by photos of our Chapter’s award winning projects from last year!